aadedolapo/A-E-Analysis/README.md

 # Accident and Emergency Analysis
 ![header](header.png)

-This project shows my ability to use Python, PostgreSQL, PowerBI, and PowerPoint in data cleaning, data migration, data visualization, and reporting.
+This project demonstrates my ability to use Python, PostgreSQL, PowerBI, and PowerPoint for data cleaning, data migration, data visualization, and reporting.

 ### Files:
-* `AAEDataset.csv`: Dummy dataset that contains cases attended to in the Acciecent and Emergency deperatment in 2 years from a particular NHS Trust.
+- `AAEDataset.csv`: A dummy dataset containing cases attended to in the Accident and Emergency department over a two-year period from a specific NHS Trust.
-*  `csv_to_sql.py`: A python script that moves the  entire csv file into PostgreSQL database.
+- `csv_to_sql.py`: A Python script that transfers the entire CSV file into a PostgreSQL database.
-*   `data_cleaning.ipynb`: A notebook that contains intial data cleaning
+- `data_cleaning.ipynb`: A notebook containing initial data cleaning processes.
-*   `discharge_to_home_sql.py`: A python script that moves a subset of the data into a PostgreSQL database.
+- `discharge_to_home_sql.py`: A Python script that moves a subset of the data into a PostgreSQL database.
-*   `NHS NECSU.pptx`: A PowerPoint slides that contains a live PowerBI dashboard delveing important insights.
+- `NHS NECSU.pptx`: A PowerPoint presentation containing a live PowerBI dashboard, revealing important insights.